maelvls/hack-your-controller-in-bash/README.md

 ## Try the one-liner controller for yourself (`controller.sh`)

-During the presentation, we show a controller that takes for form of a "one-liner" that you can copy-paste in your terminal.
+In the presentation, we show a controller that takes for form of a "one-liner" that you can copy-paste in your terminal.

 ```sh